fluiddyn/transonic/README.rst

 annotations**).

 With FluidPythran, we try to overcome these limitations.
-FluidPythran provides few supplementary Pythran commands and a tiny Python API to define Pythran functions without writing the Pythran modules.
+FluidPythran provides few supplementary Pythran commands and a small Python API to define Pythran functions without writing the Pythran modules.
 The code of the numerical kernels can stay in the modules and in the classes where they were written.
 The Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by FluidPythran.

+There are FluidPythran syntaxes for both ahead-of-time and just-in-time compilations.

+At run time, FluidPythran uses when possible the pythranized functions.

+Let's stress again that codes using FluidPythran work fine without Pythran!

-**Implementation detail:** For each Python file using FluidPythran, an associated Pythran file is created in a directory :code:`_pythran`.
+**Implementation details for ahead-of-time compilation:** For each Python file using FluidPythran, an associated Pythran file is created in a directory :code:`_pythran`.
 For example, for a Python file :code:`foo.py`, the associated file would be :code:`_pythran/_foo.py`.

-At run time, FluidPythran replaces the Python functions (and blocks) by their versions in the Pythran files.

-Let's stress again that codes using FluidPythran work fine without Pythran!
+**Implementation details for just-in-time compilation:** A Pythran file is produced for each "cachedjited" function (function decorated with :code:`@cachedjit`).
+The file is compiled at the first call of the function and the compiled version is used as soon as it is ready.
+The warmup can be quite long but the compiled version is saved and can be reused (without warmup!) by another process.

 Installation
 ------------